-Leading pork processor Cranswick has called for greater transparency across the food supply chain in response to growing concern over how their food is produced.
+Leading pork processor Cranswick has called for greater transparency across the food supply chain in response to growing concern among consumers over how their food is produced.

 The Hull-based business has published a report on the subject in association with sustainability consultants Veris Strategies.